Geological investigations have identified the East Coast of New Zealand as a potential tsunami risk.

-Tsunami waves are generated by earthquakes and the height of the waves depends on the magnitude and nature of the earthquake, and the distance from the New Zealand coast.
-Omaha Beach is to some extent protected by the Great Barrier and Little Barrier Islands but in the event of a serious Tsunami wave heights could exceed 5 metres.
+Tsunami waves are generated by earthquakes and the height of the waves depends on the magnitude and nature of the earthquake, as well as the distance from the New Zealand coast.
+Omaha Beach is to some extent protected by the Great Barrier and Little Barrier Islands but in the event of a serious tsunami wave heights could exceed 5 metres.

 What can happen?

 There are two types of tsunami and you need to understand the difference.

 - The first is a “near source” tsunami generated by an earthquake, underwater

 landslide, or volcanic eruption close to the New Zealand coast.
 Your first, and

 probably only, indication of a near source tsunami will be a major earthquake

 (one that is hard to stand up in), unusual noises or changes in the ocean.